-Successful applicants and the amount of their grants are made public through the Manitoba Arts Council’s website and its Grants Listing, a yearly report that is published with the MAC’s Annual Report.
+Successful applicants and the amount of their grants are made public through MAC’s website and its Grants Listing, a yearly report that is published with the MAC’s Annual Report.

 The names of assessors are published once a year in MAC’s Grants Listing.
-However, the jury in which they participated is confidential and will not be published.
+However, the assessment panel in which they participated is confidential and will not be published.

 Acknowledging MAC support

 In most programs, successful applicants are required to submit a final report within 18 months of being awarded.
 To complete a report, log into MAC’s Online Application System and click on the report form in the ‘Requires attention’ section.
 Report forms will become available as soon as your funding agreement is processed.

 The report must include a written component and the final budget of the project.